J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 end
 ```

 Not bad!
-However, now that our `implementation` function is based solely around "types", we can use a protocol instead!
+However, now that our `implementation/1` function is based solely around "types", we can use a protocol instead!

 ```elixir
 defprotocol PriceFinder do